Kodai Sano (footballer)

-Kodai Sano (佐野 航大, Sano Kōdai) is a Japanese professional footballer who plays as a midfielder for Eredivisie club NEC Nijmegen and the Japan national team.
+Kodai Sano (佐野 航大, Sano Kōdai) is a Japanese professional footballer who plays as a midfielder for Eredivisie club PSV and the Japan national team.

 Club career

+Fagiano Okayama

 A graduate of the Yonago Kita High School, Sano signed his first professional contract with J2 League side Fagiano Okayama in October 2021.

 He made his professional debut for the club during the 2022 season, scoring three goals in 28 league matches.

+NEC

-On 14 August 2023, Fagiano Okayama announced that they reached an agreement with Dutch side NEC Nijmegen for the transfer of Sano on a permanent deal; the deal was made official three days later, as the player signed a five-year contract with the Eredivisie club.
+On 14 August 2023, Fagiano Okayama announced that they reached an agreement with Dutch side NEC for the transfer of Sano on a permanent deal; the deal was made official three days later, as the player signed a five-year contract with the Eredivisie club.
 In the process, Sano became NEC's second Japanese-born signing of the season, following Koki Ogawa.

 He made his debut for the club on 16 September 2023, coming on as a substitute for Rober in the 59th minute of a 4–0 league loss to PSV.

+On 17 Jan 2026, Sano would score a dramatic late winner in the third minute of stoppage time in a 4–3 win over NAC Breda in the Eredivisie.
+This extended NEC's unbeaten run in all competitions to nine matches; which started on 9 November 2025 with a 2–0 win over Groningen, where Sano also scored the opener.

+PSV

+On 8 August 2026, Sano signed a five-year contract with PSV.